Clifton893/Dojo-Tribute/README.md

 ## Introduction
 *"Irasshaimase!"*
-This is a training project, for my growth in web design.
-I originally built it with vanilla HTML and CSS; and now I'll be completely overhauling it as a Bootstrap 4 and jQuery training exercise.

-**Status:** In redesign phase
+This was a training project early, early on in my coding education.
+It was a very simple HTML page, not terribly well-built, inspired by the place where I apprenticed as a chef.
+I'd like to circle back to it and give it a total overhaul, when I'm a bit happier with my developer skills.

+**Project Status:** Concluded

+### Self-Reflection
+- This exercise was before I even touched Bootstrap or a proper framework.
+I wasn't using snippets at all--every styling was hacked together by hand, like a caveman.
+I've come a long way.

-### Technologies
+### Technologies Used
-* Bootstrap 4
-* jQuery
 * Visual Studio Code

-### Author
+### Inspirations
-Clifton Long Jr.
+* Moto-san and Mike

 ### License
 This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/Clifton893/dojo-tribute/blob/master/LICENSE) file for details.

-### Inspirations
-* Moto-san and Mike